 CMS/ACM 107.
-Introduction to Linear Analysis with Applications.
+Linear Analysis with Applications.
 12 units (3-3-6); first term.
 Prerequisites: ACM 104 or equivalent, Ma 1b or equivalent.
 Covers the basic algebraic, geometric, and topological properties of normed linear spaces, inner-product spaces, and linear maps.
 Emphasis is placed both on rigorous mathematical development and on applications to control theory, data analysis and partial differential equations.
 Instructor: Stuart.

 CMS/ACM 113.
 Mathematical Optimization.
 9 units (3-0-6); first term.
 Prerequisites: ACM 95/100 ab, ACM 11, or instructor’s permission.
 Corequisite: It is suggested that students take ACM 104 concurrently.
 This class studies mathematical optimization from the viewpoint of convexity.
 Topics covered include duality and representation of convex sets; linear and semidefinite programming; connections to discrete, network, and robust optimization; relaxation methods for intractable problems; as well as applications to problems arising in graphs and networks, information theory, control, signal processing, and other engineering disciplines.
 Instructor: Chandrasekaran.

 CMS/ACM/EE 117.
-Introduction to Probability and Random Processes.
+Probability and Random Processes.
 12 units (3-0-9); first term.
 Prerequisites: ACM 104 and ACM/EE 116.
 The course will start with a quick reminder on probability spaces, discrete and continuous random variables.
-It will cover the following core topics: branching processes, Poisson processes, limit theorems, Gaussian variables, vectors, spaces, processes and measures, the Brownian motion, Gaussian learning, game theory and decision theory (finite state space), martingales (concentration, convergence, Doob's inequalities, optional/optimal stopping, Snell's envelope), large deviations (introduction, if time permits).
+It will cover the following core topics: branching processes, Poisson processes, limit theorems, Gaussian variables, vectors, spaces, processes and measures, the Brownian motion, Gaussian learning, game theory and decision theory (finite state space), martingales (concentration, convergence, Doob’s inequalities, optional/optimal stopping, Snell’s envelope), large deviations (introduction, if time permits).
 Instructor: Owhadi.

 CMS/CS 139.
 Analysis and Design of Algorithms.
 12 units (3-0-9); second term.
 Prerequisites: Ma 2, Ma 3, Ma/CS 6a, CS 21, CS 38/138, CMS/ACM/EE 116, or instructor’s permission.
 This course covers advanced topics in the design and analysis of algorithms.
 Topics are drawn from approximation algorithms, randomized algorithms, online algorithms, streaming algorithms, and other areas of current research interest in algorithms.
 Instructor: Vidick.